-Each Department Head shall create and implement a staggered or alternate shift plan to be submitted to the Town Supervisor or their designee)
+Each Department Head shall create and implement a staggered or alternate shift plan to be submitted to the Town Supervisor of his designee.

 Personal Protective Equipment

 The use of personal protective equipment (PPE) to reduce the spread of infectious disease is important to supporting the health and safety of our employees and contractors.
 PPE which may be needed can include: